mikinty/code-challenges/README.md

 # code-challenges
-Just a collection of code challenges
+Just a collection of code challenges from books, friends, and especially interviews.